 Devils Postpile National Monument is a beautiful park on the backside of Mammoth Mountain.
-It has lots of hiking trails, beautiful waterfalls, lakes for fishing and unusual geological formations.
-This trail combines some of the best spots on a 5-mile hike that takes advantage of the summer shuttle system.
+It has lots of hiking trails, stunning waterfalls, lakes for fishing, and unusual geological formations.
+This trail combines some of the best spots on a 5 mile hike that takes advantage of the summer shuttle system.
 Here is all the information.

 - 5 miles

 - 300 feet of elevation (mostly downhill till the end)

 - The trail starts at shuttle stop 6 and ends at stop 10